Call Us for a Market Appraisal

 2. a carbon monoxide alarm must be provided in any room of the premises which is used wholly or partly as living accommodation and contains a solid fuel burning combustion appliance

 The Regulations do not specify what type of alarm, as it is expected that Landlords will follow ‘best practice’ for their property.
-Royston & Lund are therefore recommending to landlords to consider placing tamperproof 10 year life alarm units to every floor unless main wired alarms are installed as stated below.
+Royston & Lund are therefore recommending to landlords to consider placing tamperproof sealed long life alarm units to every floor unless main wired alarms are installed as stated below.

 Many local councils have their own best practice guidelines for landlords, all of which tend to be similar.
 These have usually been set in conjunction with the local fire and rescue service.